-Alan became road manager for Pink Floyd at the end of the 1960s and, during his travels with the band he decided he would settle in California, and dubbed track.
+Alan prepares his breakfast and talks about his past breakfasts elsewhere during this instrumental and dubbed track.
 Alan also appears on the back cover of Pink Floyd's 1969 album Ummagumma.
 The famous album cover by Storm Thorgerson also features the garden and kitchen of local estate agent Douglas January.
 The title is said to be derived from an expression often used by Iain 'Imo' Moore: "Am I gonna (get it tonight)?"
+Tony Colleno 'Earthquake'